Admission to the Honors College

 The Honors curriculum is designed for students in any academic major.
 Students who begin the program as first-year students complete a total of nine Honors requirements that are integrated into their General Education and major program of study.

-In the first semester, all Honors first-year students enroll in “Introduction to Honors” (HON 112, 4 credits).
+In the first semester, all Honors first-year students enroll in “Introduction to Honors” (HON 112, 3 credits) and “HON Academic Planning Seminar” (GEP 100, 1 credit).
 In addition to introducing students to the resources of the Honors College and the University, this course hones students’ skills in research, reading, critical thinking, writing, and oral communication.
 In the final year, Honors students complete a senior thesis in their major, an independent scholarly or creative project developed under the guidance of a faculty member.

 The Prometheus Scholarship is awarded to qualified first-year students every fall semester.
 Starting Fall 2022, the Prometheus Scholarship includes an award in the amount of $6,000 and a campus parking pass.
 In addition to the Prometheus Scholarship, Honors students receive priority registration privileges, first choice placement in a Living Learning Community, and other benefits.